|

 in pictures; there are similarities between instrumentation

 and the defining characteristics of cameras.
-As a musician,

-I began my studies in
+I began my work with pinhole photography

-camera obscura while studying traditional black & white photography under Dylan Vitone at
+while studying traditional black & white photography under Dylan Vitone at

 Pittsburgh Filmmakers.
-I experimented extensively with
+I experimented with

 camera focal lengths, film planes, angles of view, and the

-pinholes themselves--aspects of photography that are as
+pinhole diameters--aspects of photography that are as

 pervasive and variable as tonality and timbre in music.